-Audit and Assurance function reports to Sanoma's President and CEO, and to the Audit Committee of the Board of Directors.
-It cooperates with the management of the Group and the SBUs as well as with the Group's statutory auditors.
+The Audit and Assurance function reports to Sanoma's President and CEO, and to the Audit Committee of the Board of Directors.
+It co-operates with the management of the Group and the SBUs as well as with the Group's statutory auditors.

-The scope of Audit and Assurance covers Internal Audits and Risk Assessments as well as coordination of Internal Control process regarding all organisational levels and businesses.
-Audit and Assurance function supports the development of the organisation and provides additional assurance with a risk based approach.
+The scope of Audit and Assurance covers Internal Audits and Risk Assessments as well as monitoring of Internal Control process related work regarding all organisational levels and businesses.
+The Audit and Assurance function supports the development of the organisation and provides additional assurance with a risk based approach.

-The operations of the function are steered by Sanoma's Corporate Governance Principles and the Group Policies on Internal Audit, Internal Control and Risk Management.
+The operations of the function are steered by Sanoma's Corporate Governance Framework and Group Policies on Internal Audit, Internal Control and Enterprise Risk Management.